Safety

 • Helmets must have no structural damage

-• Helmets must be at least SNELL 2010 as of now.
-(FYI This will change to SNELL 2015 starting in 2025)
+• Helmets must be at least SNELL 2010.
+This will change to SNELL 2015 in late 2025.

 Ex: